The First Resurrection

 After the first resurrection, there will not be a single person on earth who has the spirit of God.
 The earth and its people will have been almost totally destroyed by the events at the end of the age, and the people of the earth will be in a state of confusion, terror, and shock.
 They will be wondering what happened and how they are going to survive.
 Into such a world, Christ and the elect will return and bring peace, joy, happiness, and harmony.

-The following are the four basic reasons that God has called people to participate in the first resurrection:
+The following are the four basic reasons the Sovereign God calls people to participate in the first resurrection:

 1. To prepare a people to help Jesus Christ rule the world.

 "And [he has] has made us to our God kings and priests: and we shall reign on the earth" (Rev.5:10 KJV).
 See also 1.Thes.3:13; Rev.3:21; 20:4-6.

 2. To preach the good news of the soon coming Kingdom of God.